-with probability exceeding
+with probability exceeding $1-\frac{1}{N}$.

 \end{theorem} The proof can be found in Section \ref{proofOS}.
-In this scenario, we oversample relative to the $\frac{N-1}{2}$-bandlimited output by generating a set samples with average density exceeding the Nyquist rate (average step size $\frac{1}{N}$).
-With $m\sim N\log(N)$, bound (\ref{boundls}) tells us that we can diminish the measurement noise level $\|d\|_2$ by a factor $\sim \frac{\tau}{\sqrt{\log(N)}}$.
-Notice that the parameter $\tau$ may be varied for increased attenuation at the cost of denser sampling.
-In particular, the deviations $\Delta$ need not be from our deviation model in Section \ref{DevModel} and instead the result applies to perturbations generated by any distribution.
+In this scenario, we oversample relative to the $\frac{N-1}{2}$-bandlimited output by generating a set samples with average density exceeding the Nyquist rate (step size $\frac{1}{N}$).
+With $m\geq \kappa N\log(N)$ for $\kappa\geq 1$, bound (\ref{boundls}) tells us that we can diminish the measurement noise level $\|d\|_2$ by a factor $ \sim\frac{1}{\sqrt{\kappa\log(N)}}$.
+The oversampling parameter $\kappa$ may be varied for increased attenuation at the cost of denser sampling.
+We comment that the methodology from Section \ref{MainResult} with $m\geq N$ also allows for denoising and similar error bounds (see Theorem \ref{CS}).
+However, focusing on the oversampling case distinctly provides simplified results with many additional benefits.

+In particular, here the deviations $\Delta$ need not be from our deviation model in Section \ref{DevModel} and instead the result applies to perturbations generated by any distribution.
 This includes the degenerate distribution (deterministic), so the claim also holds in the case of equispaced samples.
 Furthermore, we no longer require the sparsity assumption and the result applies to all functions in the Wiener algebra.
-Finally, the recovery method (\ref{ls}) consists of standard least squares which can be solved cheaply relative to the basis pursuit problem (\ref{l1minsimple}) from the previous section.
+Finally, the recovery method (\ref{ls}) consists of standard least squares which can be solved cheaply relative to the square-root LASSO decoder (\ref{l1minsimple}) from the previous section.